veehaitch/devicecheck-appattest/README.md

     serverChallenge = "wurzelpfropf".toByteArray()
 )

-// If the method call returns, the validation has passed and you can now trust the returned public key and receipt.
+// If the method call returns, the validation has passed and you can now trust the returned result which contains
+// references to the attested public key and the verified receipt.
+You use the public key for the verification
+// of assertions and the receipt for obtaining a fraud risk metric.
 ```

 Also refer to [AttestationValidatorTest](src/test/kotlin/ch/veehait/devicecheck/appattest/attestation/AttestationValidatorTest.kt).